Not-TNB/Minecraft-ALU/README.md

 It is assumed that the reader has knowledge of Minecraft redstone components, and that they are familiar with binary numbers and basic logic gates/circuitry.
 It is also assumed that the reader can read a truth-table.

 ## Introduction
-This file will document the building process of an 8-bit Arithmetic Logic Unit (ALU) in Minecraft.
+This file will document the building process of a 8-bit Arithmetic Logic Unit (ALU) in Minecraft.
 An ALU's job within a computer's processor is to perform arithmetic and bitwise operations on integer binary numbers.
 The inputs to an ALU are named "operands", which undergo a certain operation to be outputted by the ALU.
 The operation to be carried out is determined via an opcode (operation code) and a status code, which is outputted by the ALU to indicate the status of its previous operation.

 ![image](https://github.com/user-attachments/assets/b5c8bc6f-14ba-472d-bd83-e2ed2df0d1c2) <br>
 > Source: _en.wikipedia.org_; The inputs and outputs of an ALU.